 What is “community solar”?

 Community solar is an exciting new program in Illinois that can help reduce your electric bill while supporting the development of new solar projects.
-Thanks to a 2016 law, the Future Energy Jobs Act, ComEd and Ameren customers can now “go solar” without actually installing solar panels on their property.
-Under the program, you can purchase a portion of the electricity produced by a solar installation—called a community solar garden—and in return, receive credits on your electric bill.
+Thanks to a 2016 law, the Future Energy Jobs Act, community solar allows ComEd and Ameren customers to now “go solar” without actually installing panels on their property.
+Under the program, you can subscribe to a portion of the electricity produced by a solar installation—called a community solar garden—and in return, receive credits that reduce your electric bill.

 Arcadia is an energy brokerage company—a for-profit business that offers to manage your electricity supply needs.
 They offer a variety of products like retail supply brokerage, wind energy offsets (provided via Renewable Energy Credits), and they now offer community solar.

 Is the deal any good?

-Although CUB has not yet spoken with anyone who has signed up, the consumer group has had discussions with Arcadia and learned details of its offer.
+Although CUB has not yet spoken with anyone who has signed up, we have had discussions with Arcadia and learned details of its offer.

 |Questions about Arcadia’s offer:||Answers:|